 Moral of the story?
 One pound of beans to 4 cups of water or broth is ideal for cooking in an instant pot.

-- You can use chicken stock or vegetable stock for this recipe and they’ll turn out great either way.
-You can also just use water and add 1-2 servings of chicken or vegetable bouillon to help add flavor.
+Are they vegetarian?
+You can use chicken stock or vegetable stock for this recipe and they’ll turn out great either way.
+You can also just use water and add 1-2 servings of chicken or vegetable bouillon to help add more flavor.

-- Feel free to add any additional spices or herbs of your choosing into the instant pot.
-I’m a spice wuss as we all know, so I leave out the cayenne pepper, but you can add more chili power, garlic powder, paprika, whatever you see fit.
+Can I add other spices?
+Yes!
+Feel free to add any additional spices or herbs of your choosing into the instant pot.
+I’m a wee bit sensitive to spice as we all know, so I leave out the cayenne pepper, but you can add more chili power, garlic powder, paprika, whatever you see fit!

 Enjoy with these recipes!